suriarasai/BEAD2025/PySparkMinIO/README.md

 hadoop-aws-3.3.4.jar

+## What the Notebook Does:
+   1. Initializes Spark: Sets up a SparkSession configured to communicate with the MinIO container.
+   2. Creates a Bucket: Uses boto3 to create a new bucket named tripdata in MinIO (if it doesn't already exist).
+   3. Reads Local CSV: Reads your BEAD-Rebu_TripData.csv file into a Spark DataFrame.
+   4. Writes to MinIO: Writes the DataFrame to the tripdata bucket in the efficient Parquet file format.
+You can verify this by checking the MinIO console.
+   5. Reads from MinIO: Reads the Parquet data from MinIO back into a new DataFrame to verify the write/read cycle.
+   6. Performs EDA: Runs a few simple queries on the data to demonstrate basic analysis, such as finding the average trip distance and the most popular pickup locations.

 ## Step-by-Step Instructions
 1. Set Up Your Project Directory
 Create the folder structure as shown above and place all the provided files (docker-compose.yml, Dockerfile, pyspark_minio_eda.ipynb, and your BEAD-Rebu_TripData.csv) in their respective locations.
 Don't forget to download the required JAR files.